tldr-pages/tldr/pages/common/jmeter.md

 > Open source java application designed for load testing functional behavior and measure performance.
 > More information: <https://jmeter.apache.org>.

-- Run in nongui mode for a specific test plan:
+- Run a specific test plan in nongui mode:

 `jmeter --nongui --testfile {{path/to/file}}.jmx`

-- Use a specific log file:
+- Run a test plan in nongui mode using a specific log file:

 `jmeter --nogui --testfile {{path/to/file}}.jmx --logfile {{path/to/logfile}}.jtl`